warwickdatascience/into-the-tidyverse/resources/session_two/session_two_presentation.md

 * These all accept the same additional arguments as `read_csv()`

-Fixed-width files
+Fixed-width files (Omitted)
 ====================================
 left: 50%

 * Some flat data files do not have separators but instead have the same width for each observation of a given field
 * These are usually separated by spaces but other characters can be used

 ***